 The JPB is initiating permanent traffic mitigation measures in accordance with its environmental mitigation plan.
 The JPB is coordinating with the City of Atherton regarding the timing of completing the mitigation at one location where current traffic projections are significantly lower than anticipated.
-The JPB is also meeting with the other affected jurisdictions for traffic mitigation measures to verify the timing and scope of implementation.
-The PCEP team met with the FTA and the PMOC on March 14, 2024, to discuss the timing and scope of the traffic mitigation measures and will prepare a memorandum for the FTA describing its proposals with additional details.
+The PCEP team met with the FTA and the PMOC on March 14, 2024, to discuss the timing and scope of the traffic mitigation measures and agreed to prepare a memorandum for the FTA describing its proposals with additional details.
+The JPB has completed its meetings with the other affected jurisdictions regarding its proposed traffic mitigation measures, and as agreed, provided materials to the FTA in late May 2024, further describing its proposed approach to satisfying its Traffic Mitigation obligations.
+The FTA and the PCEP team met on June 25, 2024, to further discuss the issue and the FTA's response.
+The PCEP team will provide a copy of the proposed Memorandum of Understanding with the jurisdictions for the FTA's review.